What is an FUE hair transplant?

 It can be hard to know if an FUE hair transplant is right for you, or even if you are a good candidate for FUE hair transplantation.
 One of the things that you need is healthy hair growth at the back and sides of the head, to serve as a donor area for follicles to be harvested from.
 Other factors, such as hair colour, texture and waviness or curliness, may also affect the cosmetic result.

 The quickest way to find out if FUE is right for you is to book a consultation at our hair transplant clinic in London.
 We can help you with any questions and determine whether or not you would be a good candidate for FUE.
+During your consultation we’ll also be able to tell you the specifics of your surgery such as the amount of grafts you’ll need, how long the surgery will take and the cost of your treatment.

 Does FUE hurt?